Screening, Brief Intervention and Referral to Treatment (SBIRT) is an evidence-based, effective method to treat alcohol and drug misuse.

-Screening for substance use issues is also a core component of Oregon’s Patient-Centered Primary Care Home Program criteria for recognition.
-To become recognized as a primary care home, clinics must routinely provide assessment of mental health, substance use or developmental conditions and provide appropriate treatment, referral and care coordination for these conditions.
-SBIRT is a recommended tool for substance use screening, and the Patient-Centered Primary Care Institute has a variety of tools and resources available to help clinics adopt the SBIRT model.
+Screening for substance use issues is required for recognition by Oregon’s Patient-Centered Primary Care Home Program.
+To become recognized as a primary care home, clinics must routinely assess mental health, substance use, or developmental conditions and provide treatment, referral, and care coordination.
+SBIRT is a vital tool for substance use screening, and the Patient-Centered Primary Care Institute can help clinics adopt the SBIRT model.

-The Oregon Public Health Division (PHD) is also working to develop a practice improvement training to increase utilization of SBIRT within the context of adolescent well care visits.
+The Oregon Public Health Division (PHD) is developing training to increase the use of SBIRT for adolescent well care visits.

-The Oregon Health Authority is working towards standardizing the billing and payment policies across all payer sources, until that goal is reached, great care must be taken to ensure compliance in service delivery and bill submission to different payer types (e.g. Medicare and Commercial).
+The Oregon Health Authority is standardizing SBIRT billing and payment policies for all payer sources.
+We must take care to ensure compliance in service delivery and bill submission to different payer types (e.g. Medicare and Commercial).

-Identifying ways to secure payment for providing SBIRT services will be a key strategy to promote widespread implementation of SBIRT services across Oregon.
-SBIRT coding and billing policies and regulations are a work in progress and coding and coverage policy varies based on payer.
-SBIRT is a covered benefit for all Oregon Medicaid patients and for a wide-range of provider types.
-Under the current billing policies and regulations, Oregon providers may be eligible for reimbursement for a majority of their patients.
+SBIRT coding and billing policies and regulations are a work in progress, and varies based on payer.
+SBIRT is a covered benefit for all Oregon Medicaid patients and for a wide range of provider types.
+Under current billing policies and regulations, Oregon providers may be eligible for reimbursement for a majority of their patients.